dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

   | SrcTyTuple [SrcType]
   | SrcTyMonadCons SrcType SrcType
 ~~~

+{>> Are there no type variables in the source AST?
+Also, I don't see a constructor for a built in monad.
+Is that captured by `SrcTyTypeCon`? <<}

 It has data constructors for type constructors represented just as their names
 (`TypeName` is wrapper for `String`), function types (`SrcTyArrow`),